Moxtra/moxo-ios-mepsdk/README.md

 1. Open your project in Xcode
 2. Go to File → Add Packages…
-3. Enter the repository URL:https://github.com/Moxtra/moxo-ios-mepsdk.git
+3. Enter the repository URL: https://github.com/Moxtra/moxo-ios-mepsdk.git

-4. Select the required version (for example: 10.11.1)
+4. Select the required version (for example: 10.12.1)
 5. Add the MEPSDK library to your target

 Xcode will automatically download the binary framework from Moxo CDN.